Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 The rest of Houston is bench territory

-Higgins is the name to remember if you are playing the long game, but the current redraft file is blunt: 50 projected PPR points, WR65, and 147th overall.
+Higgins is the name to remember if you are playing the long game, but the current board is blunt: 50 projected PPR points, WR65, and 147th overall.
 Schultz is fine if you are punting tight end in PPR because a high confidence band at TE29 usually means the role is at least stable.
 Dell and Noel are the kind of names you stash because the price is almost free, not because the board is telling you to count on them.

 That is where this team lands for me.
 Houston can be a good real-life offense and still be a narrow fantasy offense.